DarkPhoenix6853/SquadBot/README.md

     * ~~Send message~~
     * ~~Remove squad from DB~~

+## Updates
+* specify squad size by using 1/4 etc. at the end
+    * none -> add 1/4 anyway
+    * Edit messages with player count
+    * probably need to change DB to include current count
+* ~~Change name of voice channels using message content or (for addvoice) name~~

 ## Setup
 * ~~Create the bot application (use on testing server first)~~
     * ~~Try to use actual permissions this time~~